VerifiableFL: Verifiable Claims for Federated Learning using Exclaves

-A strawman solution for creating an FL training system that offers verifiable claims about the execution of an FL training job would be to execute the FL training computation inside \emph{trusted execution environments}~(TEEs), such as Intel SGX enclaves~\cite{arnautov2016scone} or AMD SEV-SNP confidential virtual machines~\cite{sev2020strengthening}.
+A strawman design for creating an FL training system with verifiable claims about the trained FL model would be to execute the FL training computation inside \emph{trusted execution environments}~(TEEs), such as Intel SGX enclaves~\cite{arnautov2016scone} or AMD SEV-SNP confidential virtual machines~(VMs)~\cite{sev2020strengthening}.
 TEEs ensure that the integrity and confidentiality of computation is preserved by the hardware: they isolate the TEE memory used for the computation and offer attestation proofs, which contain a signed measurement of the TEE memory taken at deployment time.
-Indeed, prior FL training systems have employed TEEs to offer claims about trained ML models by leveraging attestation proofs about the executed computation~\cite{openfl, quoc21secfl, guo2024trustworthy}.
+Indeed, prior designs of FL training systems have used TEEs to offer claims about trained ML models by leveraging such attestation proofs~\cite{openfl, quoc21secfl, guo2024trustworthy}.

-We argue, however, that TEEs are the wrong abstraction to create verifiable claims about model training for two reasons:
+We argue, however, that TEEs are the wrong abstraction to create verifiable claims about FL model training for two reasons:

 \tinyskip